There are lots of free things in Vancouver in November 2024 including Remembrance Day events, Christmas craft markets and autumn activities.

 - If poor weather, then check out our list of the Lower Mainland’s best places on a rainy day (although most aren’t free) or go shopping at an indoor mall.

 - Bear Creek Park Lights – the Surrey park is lit up at night between 4:30 and 9:00 pm.
-It’s a free event, but tickets must be reserved in advance.
+It’s a free event, but tickets can be reserved in advance.

 - Lower Mainland Parks – if it’s nice out, then enjoy the outdoors in one of the region’s best parks and places in nature.